Jangbaek/repositori1/README.md

 Exercise with BP SIX class of FP.

 ## About me
 My name is Jacob.
-I am 19 and I live in Andorra.
+I am 19 and I live in Andorra...